Zelly/ETWolfStarter/README.md

 * Customize per servers file(a collection of related server favourites) or per server your parameters,paths, and executable.

 ## Changes
+### 1.2.1
+* Added an automatic updater (testing)
+* Added an icon
+* Added double click server to join
+* Fixed many config options not taking affect
+* Fixed minimize button sometimes not showing
+* Fixed selecting server columns
+* Fixed the scrolling moving in reverse for the serverlist
+* Lowered the socket timeout to 500ms from 2000ms to speed up things for offline servers
+* Changed default color pattern
 ### 1.1.0
 * Added a sort of error log wrapper.
 Saves to wolfstarter.log.
 Look in there if there are unknown issues.
 * Added more color options